When the COVID-19 pandemic broke out in early 2020, fear gripped markets worldwide, and the sense of dread was pervasive.

 Our hypothetical investors all kick off the new year by investing with Six Park.
 We choose January to start our modelling as it’s a popular time for people to start investing due to financial new year’s resolutions.

-Investor A is a couple who’ve decided to invest as a way of diversifying part of their self-managed super fund.
+Investor A are a couple who’ve decided to invest as a way of diversifying part of their self-managed super fund.
 Let’s call them ‘John and Sue’.

 Investor B is a middle-aged man whose risk assessment answers indicated that he’s more concerned with potential gains than potential losses.
 Let’s call him ‘Matt’.